 This ensures that retail inventory remains properly registered at item level across store storage and display environments.

 In logistics operations, RFID is used to maintain shipment unit identity across transport and distribution networks.
 The focus is on maintaining association between physical shipment units and shipment documentation records.
+This is applied in logistics specific scenarios such as:

 • Shipment container identity registration before transport dispatch